 - Tracking the usable life cycle of each asset

-- Improving maintenance to avoid equipment failure and unplanned downtime
+- Improving maintenance to avoid equipment failure and reduce asset downtime

 The ability to digitally track movable equipment and hardware throughout the workplace is only possible when an asset has been physically tagged.
 And, with modern asset tracking systems, there are an array of various tools available to tag business assets.
 These include:

-What are the benefits of asset tracking software?
+What are the benefits of an asset tracking system?

 The benefits of installing an asset tracking software tool are vast, as many business owners look to improve the reliability of their assets while also reducing costs such as replacing lost equipment and experiencing unplanned maintenance.